leftfield-geospatial/leftfield.online/site/index.rst

         :fas:`door-open` **Welcome**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        Welcome to Leftfield, a small research and software development company, specialising in geospatial and earth observation applications.
-Help can be provided with:
+        Leftfield is a small research and software development company specialising in geospatial and earth observation applications, and offering assistance with:

-        * Creating robust, efficient operational software.
+        * Creating operational software.
-        * Applied research and novel method design.
+        * Applied research and method design.
         * Documentation and publication.

+        Collaborative in nature, and aligned with scientific best practice, Leftfield supports the open source model - using it where appropriate.
 Through it's work, Leftfield aims to contribute toward a sane and vibrant living planet.
-Collaborative in nature, and aligned with scientific best practice, Leftfield supports the open source model - using it where appropriate.
 Please get :doc:`in touch <contact>` if you would like to find out more.

 .. grid:: 3
     :gutter: 1